 From outbreak to archive: tales of public health

-Archive material and filmmaking guidance will be provided on our website and you will be able to contact filmmaker Nigel, and members of our Education team throughout the project.
+The project ran from Monday 27th – Friday 31st July for young people aged between 16-19.
+Archive material and filmmaking guidance was provided on our website and by filmmaker Nigel, and members of our Education team.

-By taking part in this project you will be able to:
+By taking part in this project students were be able to:

 - Research the history of public health using digital facsimiles of original records with support from our Education team and record experts

 - Develop filmmaking skills with a professional from the industry, using a range of techniques which are available from your home

 - Take part in a unique project that combines historical stories with your own interpretation of historical records

 - Be the first group of young people to contribute to our filmmaking project series whilst working remotely